Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Install parental control apps on all their tech.
 The idea of installing, syncing and monitoring your kid’s online activity can be a bit daunting.
 The latest versions of parental control software helps to make it less painful with a more intuitive designs than previous models.
 Good parental control options include Qustodio, Net Nanny and Symantic Norton Family Premier.
 Many of these products can help safeguard your online identity as well.

 Leverage the phone’s operating system to limit apps.
 The latest operating systems of both iPhone and Android allow you to set limits on App screen time.
 Take a look online for tutorials that walk you through these paces and help your kids build healthy screen time habits.

 Track their social media activity and protect them online.
 If your kids have a phone or use social media, you’ll want to know they’re using it safely.
 Apps like Spy Bubble and Webwatcher can help you understand the way they’re using social media.
-They’re able to deliver you text message strings from their phone and internet browsing history, allowing parents more transparency for middle school and high school students activities.
+They’re able to deliver you text message strings from their phone and internet browsing history, allowing you more transparency for middle school and high school students activities.

 e-Calendars and Organizing Technology for Kids